The Star (Wells short story): Influence

 An astronomer named Ogilvy appears at the start of the story.
 An astronomer named Ogilvy also appears at the start of Wells's novel The War of the Worlds.

 The early part of the story, before the dire danger had become obvious, includes a reference to a South African city where "a great man had married, and the streets were alight to welcome his return with his bride.
 'Even the skies have illuminated,' said the flatterer".
 This is considered to be a snide reference to Cecil Rhodes, at the height of his power and influence at the time of writing.

 The master mathematician's defiance of the Star: "He looked at it as one might look into the eyes of a brave enemy.
 'You may kill me,' he said after a silence.
-'But I can hold you - and all the universe for that matter - in the grip of this small brain.
+'But I can hold you – and all the universe for that matter – in the grip of this small brain.
 I would not change.
 Even now" is a clear statement of 19th century scientific rationalism, the world-view which Wells strongly shared.

-This story is often credited with having created a science fiction subgenre depicting the impact event of a planet or star colliding, or near-colliding with Earth—such as the 1933 novel When Worlds Collide by Philip Wylie and Edwin Balmer (made into a film in 1951), Fritz Leiber's The Wanderer (1965), and Lucifer's Hammer by Larry Niven and Jerry Pournelle (1977).
+This story is often credited with having created a science fiction subgenre depicting the impact event of a planet or star colliding, or near-colliding with Earth – such as the 1933 novel When Worlds Collide by Philip Wylie and Edwin Balmer (made into a film in 1951), Fritz Leiber's The Wanderer (1965), and Lucifer's Hammer by Larry Niven and Jerry Pournelle (1977).

 However, it was preceded by two stories in 1894: Omega: The Last Days of the World by Camille Flammarion (the astronomer of the Flammarion Catalog) and Olga Romanoff or, The Syren of the Skies by George Griffith.
 In 1895, Griffith used a comet disaster again in The Outlaws of the Air.
-Edgar Allen Poe's 1839 The Conversation of Eiros and Charmion depicted an Earth collision with a comet that altered the atmosphere, causing a higher concentration of Oxygen which subsequently immolates to destroy all life on Earth.
+Edgar Allan Poe's 1839 The Conversation of Eiros and Charmion depicted an Earth collision with a comet that altered the atmosphere, causing a higher concentration of Oxygen which subsequently immolates to destroy all life on Earth.
+Jules Verne's 1877 novel Hector Servadac describes a comet colliding with Earth, taking bits of land (and inhabitants) with it on its orbit around the Sun.

 The story is mentioned in Arthur C. Clarke's novel Rendezvous with Rama, and Clarke also used the title for a story of his own.

 The radio anthology series Radio Tales adapted the story into an episode called "Asteroid".

-The graphic novel Bloodstar uses Wells's story as the prelude to the post-apocalyptic situation in which the plot - itself derived from a short story by Robert E. Howard - is set.
+The graphic novel Bloodstar uses Wells's story as the prelude to the post-apocalyptic situation in which the plot – itself derived from a short story by Robert E. Howard – is set.